-Under the artistic and musical direction of Carmen-Helena Téllez, the International Dante Project focuses around the creation of an original interdisciplinary work, JOURNEYING LA DIVINA COMMEDIA: DESERT, DISCOVERY, SONG… with a libretto by celebrated scholar, poet, and translator Robin Kirkpatrick (University of Cambridge); a specially-commissioned oratorio on the Paradiso by composer Robert Kyr (University of Oregon); and interactive soundscapes and sculptural installations by a distinguished group of artists, led by eminent stage director Anton Juan.
+Under the artistic and musical direction of Professor Carmen-Helena Téllez, who carries ongoing research in interdisciplinary genres that she calls Kosmologia, the International Dante Project focuses around the creation of an original interdisciplinary work, JOURNEYING LA DIVINA COMMEDIA: DESERT, DISCOVERY, SONG… with a libretto by celebrated scholar, poet, and translator Robin Kirkpatrick (University of Cambridge); a specially-commissioned oratorio on the Paradiso by composer Robert Kyr (University of Oregon); and interactive soundscapes and sculptural installations by a distinguished group of artists, led by eminent stage director Anton Juan.

 Among the professionals, student co-creators will contribute their unique artistic and technical work to this complex interdisciplinary venture.

 Long regarded as a world-class center for Dante Scholarship, the Devers Program for Dante Studies at Notre Dame will collaborate with the International Dante Project in a series of lectures and academic presentations, including its annual series of readings called “Dante Now,” and a special exhibit of precious Dante publications at the Hesburgh Library’s Rare Books Collection.